 - A company as an investment fund; or

-(*) Note: To be regarded as a tax resident in another jurisdiction outside Cayman, your company should provide evidence to the Authority that the company is subject to corporate tax on all of its income in another jurisdiction due to its tax residence, domicile, or other similar reasons.
+To be regarded as a tax resident in another jurisdiction outside Cayman, your company should provide evidence to the Authority that the company is subject to corporate tax on all of its income in another jurisdiction because of its tax residence, domicile, or other similar reasons.

 And this same requirement goes for foreign branches of a relevant entity.